samsquire/ideas5/README.md

 # 106. Composition of APIs

+We can schedule behaviour by moving blocks of lexer tokens around

+Need a GUI that looks like a Outliner that can move tokens and reorder them around.
+Can customise behaviour.

 Parsing IS composition.
 Combine two libraries together with a lexer.

+Tie together states in each application.

 If I have the behaviour as token stream of two programs, then I interleave them, so I need elegant way to do concurrent programming and wait states between different behaviours of each part.